commonknowledge/contracts/src/standard-28days.md

 9. ### Confidentiality

-    1. Go Free Range believe that it is best to be open.
+    1. Common Knowledge believe that it is best to be open.
-    2. Go Free Range will generally not keep the details of the Work confidential, including but not limited to:
+    2. Common Knowledge will generally not keep the details of the Work confidential, including but not limited to:

-        1. The fact that Go Free Range has a commercial relationship with you;
+        1. The fact that Common Knowledge has a commercial relationship with you;
         2. The nature and goals of the Work;
         3. The Work's likely completion date(s);
         4. The fee for the Work.

-    3. However, Go Free Range do regard the following as confidential:
+    3. However, Common Knowledge do regard the following as confidential:

         1. The specific content of documents or copy that will be published on any of your websites that is not yet publicly available, most especially the content of forthcoming strategy or policy announcements;
-        2. Personal data Go Free Range acquires during the course of the Work;
+        2. Personal data Common Knowledge acquires during the course of the Work;
         3. The content or existence of any document you send to us that is protectively marked.